carlosbrando/rails21-book/text/01_ActiveRecord/17_sti.markdown

 This change adds a new option that makes **ActiveRecord** store the whole name of the class

-To enable/disable this feature, you should include or edit the following on your **environment.rb**.
+To enable/disable this feature, you should include or edit the following in your **environment.rb**.

 	ActiveRecord::Base.store_full_sti_class = true